 In the United States you can apply for two types of asylum, affirmative or defensive.
 In both cases, the applicant’s eligibility will have to be determined by immigration authorities.

 Asylum applicants will have to pass the “credible fear” test in front of the immigration authorities.
 This means they can demonstrate it would not be safe to go back to their home country due to a significant possibility of being harmed or persecuted.

 If you want to seek asylum in the United States, contact our team of immigration specialists today.

 Contact Us Today To Learn More About Your Work Visa Options

 Available Asylum Processes In The United States

 To apply for Affirmative Asylum, you need to be physically present in the United States.
 Regardless of how you entered the country or your current immigration status, you can apply if you meet the eligibility criteria.

 Defensive Asylum can be requested by those individuals who are at risk of being removed from the United States.
 An immigrant can be placed in removal proceedings after being caught trying to enter the country illegally or due to immigration violations.

-You need to pass the “credible fear test” to get political asylum in the United States.
-In order to do this, you must show proof of the persecution or potential persecution in your home country.
-In addition to your file, an immigration authority will interview you before making a decision.
+The "credible fear test" must be passed to qualify for asylum in the U.S. You must provide evidence of actual or potential persecution in your home nation to do that.
+An immigration authority will interview you in addition to reviewing your file before making a choice.